Feature Learning and Network Structure from Noisy Node Activity Data: Approach

+After training the neural network model, we obtain $N$ vectors for the $N$ nodes.
+With the node vectors, we can predict relationships between the nodes, visualize the global structures of the nodes, and construct a corresponding network.

-\emph{Edge selection.}---Assume the cosine similarity between nodes $v_i$ and $v_j$ is $w_{ij}$.
-Basically, we can consider nodes $v_i$ and $v_j$ are connected by an edge as long as $w_{ij}>0$.
-As a result, we will obtain a densely connected network (DCN) containing many weak and invalid links.
-A conventional way to select the edges is by global thresholding the cosine similarities to filter out weak links and obtain a backbone of the DCN.
-Global thresholding edges (GTE) is widely used in determining gene coexpression networks \cite{horvath3}.
-As an alternative, we propose a R\'enyi entropy-based method (REM) to extract the backbone of such DCNs \cite{entropy1, hill, entropy3, entropy4}, which is applied to individual nodes.
+A conventional way to select the edges is by global thresholding the cosine similarities to filter out weak links and obtain a backbone of the underlying network.
+Globally thresholding edges (GTE) is widely used in determining gene co-expression networks \cite{horvath3}.
+However, the drawback of the GTE is that some nodes could be isolated from the network if the threshold is high.
+Though we can force isolated nodes connected to some other nodes, the degree distribution of the constructed network is still affected by the selection of threshold, meaning that the roles of nodes in the network are sensible to the choice of threshold.
+To avoid these issues, we propose a R\'enyi entropy-based method (REM) to extract a network from the trained node vectors \cite{lee, hill, entropy3, entropy4}.